tri2510/carla-multiarch-docker/README.md

 Need wheel support?
 Menu option 7 (or `scripts/3-carla-helper.sh --manual-wheel`) uses the Logitech profile described in [docs/LOGITECH_WHEEL.md](docs/LOGITECH_WHEEL.md), including optional mappings for the H-pattern shifter.
+Set `CARLA_MANUAL_FILTER=vehicle.your_car` if you want something other than the default Tesla Model 3 when launching manual control.
 ```

 ### Customizing Startup